elastic/connectors/scripts/testing/README.md

 `./bin/test-connectors run-test my-testing-environment-name --es-version 8.12-SNAPSHOT --connectors-ref 8.12 --test-case {path to the test case file} --delete`

 #### Using different machine type
 All new VMs are based on a predefined image which is in turn based on `ubuntu-2204-lts` with python3 and docker installed.
-Cusome images are not supported.
+Custome images are not supported.
 You can change a machine type by providing `--vm-type`.
 Visit [the official GCP documentation](https://cloud.google.com/compute/docs/general-purpose-machines) to get more information.

 #### Adding a new test case

-A test case should be presented as a YAML file.
+A test case should be present as a YAML file.

 ```YAML
 ---